Traumatic Brain Injury: Know The Facts Before You Litigate, Part I

 On a microscopic level, the long nerve fibers called axons connect brain lobes to each other.
 If the diagnosis of TBI has been made, the physician may refer to nerve tissue damage as “diffuse axonal injury” or “DAI”.

-Next month in Traumatic Brain Injury, Part II we will discuss specifics of the medical records that may prove or disprove TBI.
+Next month in Traumatic Brain Injury, Part II we will discuss the symptoms of TBI.